 - Packaged food is avoided, but not banned.

-- Local food in season is given priority, mostly as a practice for the possibility of future contractions in food distribution.
+- Local food in season is given priority, mostly as a practice for the possibility of future contractions in industrial monoculture and food distribution.

 - Milk is used sparingly.
 The book The China Study cooled me off on dairy.